Are You Wearing The Right Gun Belt?

 - No matter the size or weight of your gun, you typically need a double-layer gun belt with two straps sewn together at about ¼” thick (most common belt widths are 1-1/2”, with 1-1/4” or 1-3/4” widths easily available.)

-- For lighter duty with lighter guns, you can still get a double-layer gun belt that is slightly thinner yet still supportive.
+- For lighter duty or personal preference, you can still get a gun belt that is slightly thinner, yet still supportive.

 Choosing the Best Gun Belt For Your Needs

-If you carry a light to medium weight gun – IWB or OWB – you need a dependable, comfortable gun belt.
+If you carry a gun – IWB or OWB – you need a dependable, comfortable gun belt.
 Here's what you should consider before making your purchase.

-Gun belts today are made of a variety of materials, however, the most popular and durable is leather – it is flexible, supportive and extremely durable.
-Around town or for work, a leather belt can be more suitable, and some styles and models feature internal reinforced plastic, nylon or steel cores to increase the stiffness factor for those individuals you may need it.
-Reinforced web belts are also an option.
+Gun belts today are made of a variety of materials, however, the most popular is leather – it is flexible, supportive and extremely durable.
+Around town or for work, a leather belt can be most suitable.

 Comfort & Function

 If you plan to wear a concealed carry belt every day or for extended lengths of time, comfort and fit should be top of mind.

 Also, in the world of gun belts, function should trump the latest fashion, especially if you frequent harsh environments, or your responsibilities and duties involve rugged, technical maneuvers.

 However, if fashion is important to you, keep in mind that there are plenty of gun belt craftsmen that offer countless choices in the areas of leather color, and cut or hand-stamped patterns.